ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 Further information is available through our [Data Policy](https://ooni.org/about/data-policy).

 If you opt in to sharing crash reports with us, you will share information that is essential for identifying bugs and improving the performance of the OONI Probe app.
-These crash reports include the OONI Probe software version and information about why and how a specific OONI Probe function failed to work as expected.
+These crash reports include information about why and how a specific OONI Probe function failed to work as expected.

 You can opt out of publishing your OONI Probe test results and/or sharing crash reports with us by disabling the relevant settings.